Dixie Art Colony

 The Dixie Art Colony was an art colony in Alabama from 1933 to 1948.

 History

 The Dixie Art Colony was established by John Kelly Fitzpatrick (1888-1953), Sallie B. Carmichael and her daughter Warree Carmichael LeBron in 1933.
 The idea was to establish an artist colony to paint and train burgeoning artists in the South.

-From 1937, they met at Poka Hutchi ("gathering of picture writers" in Creek Indian parlance), a small cabin on Lake Jordan.
+From 1937, they met at Poka-Hutchi, a small cabin on Lake Jordan.
 Later, Frank W. Applebee, the Chair of the School of Art and Architecture at Auburn University and a painter, joined the colony, as did Genevieve Southerland, Anne Goldthwaite and Lamar Dodd (1909-1996).

 The colony last met in 1948.

-Dixie Art Colony Foundation was founded in 2015 to reintroduce the art world to Kelly Fitzpatrick and Poka Hutchi.
+Dixie Art Colony Foundation was founded in 2015 to reintroduce the art world to Kelly Fitzpatrick and Poka-Hutchi.